jnixy/website/content/project/nij-empathic-accuracy/index.md

 title = "An Evaluation of De-Escalation Training to Understand the Links between Training and Outcomes"

 # Authors
-authors = ["Kyle McLean", "Jeff Rojek", "admin", "Geoff Alpert"]
+authors = ["Kyle McLean", "Jeff Rojek", "admin", "Geoff Alpert", "Trey Bussey"]

 # Date this page was created.
 date = 2022-05-04T11:00:00